Russia's RT America registers as 'foreign agent' in US

 “Americans have a right to know who is acting in the United States to influence the U.S. government or public on behalf of foreign principals,” said acting Assistant Attorney General Dana Boente.

-In October, Twitter announced it would no longer allow advertisements from RT and another Kremlin-backed news organisation, citing intelligence that the television station participated in efforts to influence the election.
+In October, Twitter announced it would no longer allow advertisements from RT and another Kremlin-backed news organization, citing intelligence that the television station participated in efforts to influence the election.

 FARA requires foreign governments, political parties and the lobbyists and public relations firms they hire in the United States to register with the Department of Justice.
 FARA was first passed in 1938 in the lead up to World War Two in an effort to combat German propaganda efforts.